How to Extend Tire Life: Maximize Your Tires’ Mileage.

 6. Five-Tire Rotation

-For vehicles equipped with a full-size spare tire, the five-tire rotation includes the spare in the rotation cycle.
+For cars equipped with a full-size spare tire, the five-tire rotation includes the spare in the rotation cycle.

 This ensures that all tires wear evenly, extending the life of the spare and making sure it’s not too worn or aged when you finally need it.